LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-renovation-email.md

 * **Enabled**: set to `True` to enable renovation email sending.
 If omitted, renovation email sending will only take place if **DefaultUrl** is set
 * **DefaultUrl**: default renovation url, with protocol.
 Used if no renovation URL is set on either the order's registration or certification authorities. :warning: It is recommended to fill this settting since and error will occurr if renovation email sending is enabled without a DefaultUrl and no renovation URL is configured on the order's authorities
 * **EmailScheduleDays**: Comma-separated list of remaining days before each certificate expires to send a renovation notification.
 Defaults to `30,15,5`.
 Use negative values to notify users after the certificate has expired
-* **MaxExpirationDays**: Maximum days after certificate expires to send notifications.
-Default to `30`.
-This is a safeguard against sending notifications too long after a certificate has expired
-* **MinNotificationPeriodHours**: Minimum period in hours between notifications sent for the same order.
-Defaults to `12`.
-This is a safeguard against sending too many notifications about the same order in a short period of time

 Example (*.ini* or *.conf* file):